FredWe/AMA/README.md

 ## [Ask a question](../../issues/new)
 ## [Read questions](../../issues?q=is%3Aclosed)

-AMA is a good way to know each other
+AMA is a good way to know each other.

 Anything means *anything*.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
 Whatever.